 CSV and Excel or xls are two different types of file extensions which both contain data in them, the difference between the both is that in CSV or comma-separated values the data is in text format separated by commas while in excel or Xls data is in tabular format or we say in rows and columns and in CSV file extension there is no formatting in data whereas in excel we can format the data as per our requirement.

 CSV and Excel are two formats that are developed for storing the data in the database and which will help the business organization to carry out their business.

 CSV is a format of a text file in which commas are used to separate values, and accordingly, whole data will be stored.
 CSV data can be easily opened in various kinds of text editor like notepad and can be analyzed for fetching and mining the needed details.

 What is Excel?

-In the current era, any corporate professional can hardly sustain without excel, as excel allows them to do the data storage, processing, analysing and exporting in the required manner.
-It is a highly structured and organised file format, which specifically developed for the tabular data and to correlate the details from the various independent tables.
+In the current era, any corporate professional can hardly sustain without excel, as excel allows them to do the data storage, processing, analyzing, and exporting in the required manner.
+It is a highly structured and organized file format, which specifically developed for the tabular data and to correlate the details from the various independent tables.

 Excel data in Microsoft Excel